Bhaveshkadam/Truecaller/LLD/README.md

 ## Homepage

-* In homepage search option avalible foe search unkonwn number.
+* In homepage search option avalible for search unkonwn number.
 * If an unknown number is a user of TrueCaller, TrueCaller will display the name of that user; if an unknown user is not a user of TrueCaller, TrueCaller will display the name based on other TrueCaller user saved on their contact.

 ## profile (EDIT)